juliairsalina/ttaro-ttaro/README.md

 ### 8. Settlement Score

-ttaro-ttaro can show mock repayment reliability indicators such as:
+따로따로 can show mock repayment reliability indicators such as:

 - 98% on-time payments
 - reliable payer